Skip to content

 Memory required HIGH LOW

-Ease of operation Easier DIFFICULT
+Ease of operation Easier More difficult

 Flexibility MORE flexible LESS flexible